tarun94m/FullStack-OIDC/README.md

 User Experience & Flow

-What specific user journey are we targeting?
-(First-time registration vs. returning users) How should pseudonym generation be presented to users?
-(Transparent vs. behind-the-scenes) What consent screens and privacy explanations are needed?
+1. What specific user journey are we targeting?
+(First-time registration vs. returning users)
+2. How should pseudonym generation be presented to users?
+(Transparent vs. behind-the-scenes) 3 .What consent screens and privacy explanations are needed?

 Technical Scope

-Which OIDC flows should we prioritize?
-(Authorization code, implicit, hybrid) What client applications need immediate support?
+1. Which OIDC flows should we prioritize?
+(Authorization code, implicit, hybrid)
+2. What client applications need immediate support?
-Are there specific compliance requirements (GDPR, CCPA) driving this feature?
+3. Are there specific compliance requirements (GDPR, CCPA) driving this feature?

 Privacy & Security Requirements

-What level of pseudonym isolation is required between apps?
+1. What level of pseudonym isolation is required between apps?
-How do we handle user data requests or deletions?
+2. How do we handle user data requests or deletions?
-What audit logging is needed for compliance?
+3. What audit logging is needed for compliance?

 Success Metrics

-How do we measure privacy protection effectiveness?
+1. How do we measure privacy protection effectiveness?
-What performance benchmarks are expected?
+2. What performance benchmarks are expected?
-What user adoption metrics matter most?
+3. What user adoption metrics matter most?

 Dependencies & Constraints

-Are there existing systems we must integrate with?
+1. Are there existing systems we must integrate with?
-What's our target timeline and resource allocation?
+2. What's our target timeline and resource allocation?
-Any regulatory deadlines we need to meet?
+3. Any regulatory deadlines we need to meet?

 Goal: Establish shared understanding of requirements before technical design begins.